inspired-mobile/ios-sample/README.md

 ## README

-This is a sample project to show how to integrate the inspired ad library.
+This is a sample project to show how to integrate the inspired ad ios library.